Indicators

 privateFlag

-Indicates where the Indicator is private
+Indicates whether the Indicator is private

 Boolean